GuilhermeRossato/node-deployment/README.md

 node -e "fetch('https://raw.githubusercontent.com/GuilhermeRossato/node-deployment/master/node-deploy.cjs').then(r=>r.text()).then(t=>fs.promises.writeFile('node-deploy.cjs', t, 'utf-8')).catch(console.log))"
 ```

+Note: The standalone Node.js script does not need any dependency and it is generated from the bundling process of this project (with `npm run build`) by concatenating the source files in this project.

 ## Deployment

-The asynchronous deployment process starts when updates are submited to the project.
-An isolated process is spawned to perform these steps:
+The asynchronous deployment process starts when updates are submited to the project that has been configured with this.
+The process is isolated and spawns to perform the following steps (by default):

 - Checkout the new repository version to `./deployment/upcoming-instance`
 - Copies files from the current instance (configurations, dependencies, data, etc)